University of Oxford

 Proceedings The 7th International Conference on Complex Networks volume

-My general research interests comprise the mathematical modelling of real-world systems and applications of quantitative and AI-based methods in particular to problems in Operations Research and Finance.
-Specifically, I work on optimization problems arising in statistics, as well as network-based contagion algorithms, with applications in financial stability analysis.
+More generally, my research interests include mathematical modelling of real-world systems and applications of quantitative and AI-based methods in particular to problems in Operations Research and Finance.

 - Computational Game Theory (MSc MFOCS, CS): Tutor, TA